detec/SF5Angular/README.md

 Leaving behind satellite television details, Openbox SF-5 settings editor is a representation of a typical full-cycle CRUD application.
 It is able to:

 - import catalogue data from structured text files (refreshed transponder data from resources like <http://ru.kingofsat.net>) into relational database;
-- create and edit own entities (gadget settings) using catalogue data, store them in database and reuse when needed.
+- create and edit own entities (gadget settings) using catalogue data, store them in database and reuse when needed;
+- export gadget settings into structured XML files for exchange with vendor owned gadget application;
+- output user composed gadget settings to a print form, so that a user can have a hard copy of settings when using Openbox SF-5.

+This project implementation has undergone significant transformation from its desktop 1C:Enterprise 8.2 original with transition points like JavaFX 8 and Spring MVC.
+I hardly tried to repeat all GUI features that I had previously implemented in its original, 1C:Enterprise desktop version, in final destination technology, BackboneJS single page application, to ensure good end-user experience.
+It includes:

+- comfortable usage of transponder catalogue, single and multiple transponder selection;
+- powerful feature of selection of settings lines from other settings while editing current setting;
+- ability to move lines up and down in a setting.

+All these features have been implemented with BackboneJS, plain HTML and Spring MVC to take the best and most appropriate of these worlds.

 ## User authentication ##